boennecd/mixprobit/examples/salamander.md

 #> 0.7089 0.6829
 #>
 #> Log-likelihood estimate -206.83
-#> Computation time 30.75/0.46 (seconds total/per function evaluation)
+#> Computation time 30.03/0.45 (seconds total/per function evaluation)
-#> The latter times are not comparable for methods that do not use numerical derivatives
+#> The latter time is not comparable for methods that do not use numerical derivatives
 #>
 #> fit_Genz_Monahan
 #> ----------------
 #>
 #> Fixed effects
 #> (Intercept)         wsm         wsf     wsm:wsf
-#>      0.5772     -0.4253     -1.6507      2.1035
+#>      0.6178     -0.4294     -1.7197      2.1260
 #>
 #> Random effect standard deviations
-#> 0.7115 0.6753
+#> 0.7089 0.6800
 #>
-#> Log-likelihood estimate -207.43
+#> Log-likelihood estimate -206.87
-#> Computation time 295.51/0.73 (seconds total/per function evaluation)
+#> Computation time 6.84/0.17 (seconds total/per function evaluation)
-#> The latter times are not comparable for methods that do not use numerical derivatives
+#> The latter time is not comparable for methods that do not use numerical derivatives
 ```

 I am not sure but I suspect that the CDF approximation is more precise.